adrian154/blog/public/blogposts/tuning/blogpost.md

     <figcaption>Disclaimer: the y-axis is a log scale.</figcaption>
 </figure>

-There's a big peak representing the main frequency, but there are also a bunch of extra peaks, which are known as overtones, or partials.
-The reason for their production has to do with the physics of string vibration.
-Essentially, a string that is fixed at both ends is limited to vibrating at integer multiples of its fundamental frequency.
-For example, in this case, we see additional peaks at 880 Hz, 1320 Hz, 1760 Hz, and so on.
-These patterns of vibration are called *resonant modes*, and collectively, they form the harmonic series.
+There's a big peak representing the fundamental frequency, but there are also a bunch of extra peaks, which are known as overtones or partials.
+Notice that the peaks are evenly spaced!
+This is a result of the physics of standing waves: whenever a wave is confined to a finite space, the resulting pattern of oscillation will be the sum of a series of *normal modes*, whose frequencies are integer multiples of the fundamental frequency.
+In this case, we see overtones at 880 Hz, 1320 Hz, 1760 Hz, and so on.
+The fundamental frequency and its overtones form the *harmonic series*.

-When a string is struck or plucked, the resulting vibration contains many of these resonant modes, creating a complex spectrum like the one that we observed.
 The same phenomenon is actually exhibited by many other oscillating systems besides strings.
 For example, air in a tube is also confined to resonating at multiples of the tube's fundamental frequency.
 This is why, for a given fingering, a French horn player is restricted to playing notes within the harmonic series.
+In fact, even the quartz oscillators that are so ubiquitous in modern electronics can be made to vibrate at a multiple of its fundamental frequency.

-When two tones from the harmonic series are played together, we generally perceive the result to be fairly pleasant, or *consonant* (as opposed to dissonant).
-While much of what we perceive to be harmonious is subjective and dependent on cultural context, it is true that our ears usually interpet notes which share a lot of overtones as more consonant.
-This phenomenon was known to many early musicians such as the Ancient Greeks, who went on to incorporate these intervals in their composition.
-Indeed, there is a widely circulated story recounting how Pythagoras was brought to this epiphany after listening to four blacksmiths striking anvils which produced tones of different pitches, though like most stories involving Pythagoras, there is no evidence that it actually happened.
+The harmonic series is crucial to the Western tradition of music, where notes that share a lot of overtones are generally perceived as more consonant (as opposed to dissonant).
+As a result, the relationships between successive members of the harmonic series essentially serve as the building blocks of harmony, and they've been assigned names to reflect their importance.

 Try it for yourself&mdash;click the Play button to hear the intervals formed by the harmonic series!